The Supernova Simulator: testing AI learning for target location and character across scales in space and time

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-Please note: to be considered for this funded PhD opportunity you must quote project code MPHY4630219 UK/EU students and MPHY4830219 International students when applying.
+Please note: to be considered for this self-funded PhD opportunity you must quote project code MPHY4630219 UK/EU students and MPHY4830219 International students when applying.